-Any planned absences must be discussed with the Supervisor or designee and instructor before occurrence, and arrangements must be made in advance for any work that will be missed.
+Any planned absences must be discussed with the Nursing Program Supervisor or Lead/Operations Faculty, and/or the instructor before occurrence, and arrangements must be made in advance for any work that will be missed.
 (See Student Attendance and Absence Policy).